amank-23/International-Debt-Report/README.md

 README.md: You're reading it!
 Provides an overview of the repository and its contents.
  # How to Use
-Clone the Repository: Clone this repository to your local machine using git clone <repository_url>.
+Clone the Repository: Clone this repository to your local machine using <code> git clone https://github.com/amank-23/International-Debt-Report.git </code>

 Set Up MySQL Database: Ensure you have MySQL installed and create a database for the analysis.
 Import the provided datasets into your MySQL database.